nguyenngocthuan98/Library_WebApplication/README.md

 - composer dump-autoload

 Add new .env file
-.env.demo is my .env demo (I recommend using your new .env file) Create new empty database BD_DATABASE
+.env.demo is my .env demo (I recommend using your new .env file).

+Create new empty database BD_DATABASE.

-Use our DB file: libra.sql
+Use our DB file: libra.sql.

-Add new your BD_DATABASE, DB_USERNAME, DB_PASSWORD
+Add new your BD_DATABASE, DB_USERNAME, DB_PASSWORD.

 You need generate new APP_KEY with command
-- php artisan key:ganerate
+- php artisan key:generate

 Accout for test
 - admin: admin@admin.com